 Debunking the Mythological Copycat Theories

 Critics often claim that the virgin birth narrative is a copy of various mythological accounts from ancient religions.
 However, these claims do not hold up under scrutiny.
 Many of the supposed parallels are either misrepresented or misunderstood.
-For example, stories from Greek mythology, such as Zeus impregnating mortal women, bear no resemblance to the instance of Jesus, but may more of a testament to the sin of the fallen angels spoken of in Genesis 6.
+For example, stories from Greek mythology, such as Zeus impregnating mortal women, bear no resemblance to the instance of Jesus; they may more of a testament to the sin of the fallen angels spoken of in Genesis 6.
 Those accounts often involve immoral acts or interactions that cannot be compared to the holy and miraculous conception of Jesus by the Holy Spirit as described in the Gospels.

 Furthermore, prophecies like Isaiah 7:14 were recorded hundreds of years before any mythological parallels that skeptics cite.
-These parallels often emerged after the Old Testament prophecies were already established, suggesting that any similarities point to pagan myths attempting to mimic the divine narrative laid out in Scripture, not the other way around.
+These parallels often emerged after the Old Testament prophecies were already established; suggesting that any similarities point to pagan myths attempting to mimic the divine narrative laid out in Scripture, not the other way around.

 The Importance of the Virgin Birth

-The virgin birth is not just a theological curiosity but a necessity for Jesus’ divine nature and sinlessness.
+The virgin birth is not just a theological curiosity, but a necessity for Jesus’ divine nature and sinlessness.
 Because Jesus was conceived by the Holy Spirit, He did not inherit the sin nature passed down through Adam (Romans 5:12).
 His birth was a divine act that allowed Him to be both fully God and fully man.
 Hebrews 2:17-18 affirms this: “Therefore, in all things He had to be made like His brethren, that He might be a merciful and faithful High Priest in things pertaining to God, to make propitiation for the sins of the people.
 For in that He Himself has suffered, being tempted, He is able to aid those who are tempted.”

 My Final Thoughts